ephf/mc8/README.md

 First, download [node.js](https://nodejs.org/en/download/)

-Then in your file, open command promt and 'cd' into your file, then type:
+Then in your file, open command promt and `cd` into your file, then type:

 ```bash
 npm install mc8-util --save